The natural tendency for open air spaces such as the alveoli to collapse is countered by the following:

 Atelectasis should be suspected in patients who have any unexplained respiratory symptoms and who have risk factors, particularly recent major surgery.
 Atelectasis that is clinically significant (eg, that causes symptoms, increases risk of complications, or meaningfully affects pulmonary function) is generally visible on chest x-ray; findings can include lung opacification and/or loss of lung volume.

-If the cause of atelectasis is not clinically apparent (eg, if it is not recent surgery or pneumonia seen on chest x-ray) or another disorder is suspected (eg, pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
+If the cause of atelectasis is not clinically apparent (eg, if it is not recent surgery or pneumonia is not identified on chest x-ray) or another disorder is suspected (eg, pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more , tumor), other tests, such as bronchoscopy or chest computed tomography (CT), may be necessary.

 Treatment of Atelectasis